brolim/beats-in-ruby/README.md

 ## Examples

-See `play.rb` file and get some examples.
+See `play.rb` file to learn some examples.

-You may want to run the default example and hear a C minor scale running `play.rb`
+You may want to run the default example and hear a C minor scale:
 ```
 cd path-to/beats-in-ruby
 ruby play.rb
 ```